Steve Kitch Mastering FAQ

 Will my CD text appear on a computer?

 There are two ways of displaying your song and track titles.
 When you insert your CD into your computer then the information displayed is drawn from an online database.
 If nothing has been submitted then nothing will be displayed.
 This information is not taken from the CD itself.
 You will need to submit your data to CDDB (iTunes), AMG (Windows Media Player and Freedb (everything else).

 CDs can store CD-Text which can only be displayed by compatible CD players.

 The ISRC (International Standard Recording Code) is the international identification system for sound recordings and music videorecordings.
-Each ISRC is a unique and permanent identifier for a specific recording which can be permanently encoded into a product as its digital fingerprint.
-Encoded ISRC provide the means to automatically identify recordings for royalty payments.
-If you are going to sell or broadcast your music commercially then it is wise to add these codes to your masters.
+Each ISRC is a unique and permanent identifier for a specific recording that can be permanently encoded into a product as its digital fingerprint.
+Encoded ISRC provides the means to automatically identify recordings for royalty payments.
+If you are going to sell or broadcast your music commercially then it’s wise to add these codes to your masters.
 You will need to apply to your country’s ISRC provider to get these codes.
 Further information can be found at:

 When exporting your final mixes then please use the following guide…

 • Remove any mastering/limiting/compression from the overall master buss

 • Export making sure the master buss (overall mix) doesn’t peak beyond 0db at any point.
 Reduce the master fader leaving 3-4dB of headroom